shunjikonishi/excel2canvas/README.md

     * png and jpeg are supported.
     * All of decorations are not supported.(e.g. border, rotation)
 * String
-    * Font : Depends on browser.
+    * Font : Depends on browser and OS font.
     * Format ： Except localized format.(Starts with "*")
     * Horizontal alignment： Left, Right, Center
     * Vertica alignmentl：Top, Bottom, Middle